sveltejs/svelte/documentation/blog/2023-08-01-whats-new-in-svelte-august-2023.md

 - [JSON Bucket](https://github.com/Nico-Mayer/json-bucket) stores your JSON data so you can access it anywhere through generated API routes
 - [Soggy Planet](https://www.cosmicplayground.org/soggy-planet) is an interactive map of Earth where sea levels rise and fall and the lights of civilization shine through the night ([Source](https://github.com/ryanatkn/cosmicplayground))
 - [PaperClip](https://www.paperclipapp.xyz/) is a Chrome extension that makes it easy to memorize details from papers in machine learning, computer vision, and natural language processing.
-- [Maktaba](https://www.maktaba.digital/) is bookmark manager that "you will actually use"
+- [Maktaba](https://www.maktaba.digital/) is a bookmark manager that "you will actually use"
 - [Whispering](https://github.com/braden-w/whispering-extension) is a Chrome extension that lest you access OpenAI's Whisper API for fast transcription in the browser (including ChatGPT)
 - [DocuTalk](https://docutalk.co/) is an AI Customer Support chatbot for your website
 - [Krello](https://github.com/iamrishupatel/trello-clone) is a Trello clone built with Svelte, Appwrite and Flowbite